Chapter 14:

 "And what do you want me to help you with?"

-"You're going to get yourself killed.", Lena continued.
+"You're going to get yourself killed.", Lena said.

 "I told you; there's no reason to worry about me.
 I'm still alive, aren't I?"

-"Things have worked out so far but keep pushing it and you won't be so lucky."
+"Things have been working out so far but keep pushing your luck and it'll be a different story."

 "Luck?
 You think I've been getting lucky?
 I know what I'm doing."